 - Country and state of residency are minimum requirements that will determine which plans are legally available to you.
 Full home address may be asked for later in the process, so that the travel insurance company can contact you as needed.

-- Planned destination(s).
-You will need to disclose at least your primary destination (the place to which you’ll be traveling for the greatest length of time, or the place you’re traveling first) in order to get a travel insurance quote.
-It’s generally not necessary to provide every destination on your list, if you’re going to multiple places.
+- The primary destination of your trip – the place to which you’ll be traveling for the greatest length of time, or the place you’re traveling first – will help to quantify the level of risk in your travel plans.
+It’s generally not necessary to provide every destination on your list if you are going to multiple places.

 - Dates of travel, which helps determine both which plans will provide you with adequate coverage and what the price may be.

 - The total pre-paid, non-refundable cost of your trip.
 Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s important to have this information on hand before you begin the process of purchasing travel insurance.
 Since some travel insurance plans require you to insure the full amount of your trip cost in order to receive benefits, it’s important to be as accurate as possible.

 With this information, you should be able to get a travel insurance quote and begin the process of purchasing a plan.
 You may also be asked, later in the process, for information such as a phone number or email address at which the travel insurance company can contact you; the name of any tour company that may be providing some of your travel experiences; and whether or not you, a travel companion, or a non-traveling family member might have any pre-existing medical conditions which might interfere with your travel plans.